MarceloBDutra/MarceloBDutra/README.md

 - 👋 Hi, I’m Marcelo Dutra or @MarceloBDutra !
 - 👀 I’m interested in technology, more specific in web developer and programming
 - 🌱 I’m currently learning about HTML, CSS e JS for developer web
-- 💞️ I’m looking to more learning and knowing for develop projects
+- 💞️ I’m looking to more learning and knowi ng for develop pr ojects
 - 📫 You can reach me on email mb.dutra94@hotmail.com

 <!---